-Further, regulatory authorities may, from time to time, impose restrictions that adversely affect SILP's ability to borrow certain securities in connection with short sale transactions.
-As a result, SILP may be unable to effectively pursue a short-selling strategy which may adversely affect SILP's investment returns, and correspondingly, our investment returns.
+As a result, Solasglas may be unable to effectively pursue a short-selling strategy which may adversely affect Solasglas' investment returns, and correspondingly, our investment returns.

-SILP may trade on margin and use other forms of financial leverage, which may increase the risk of our investment portfolio.
+Solasglas may trade on margin and use other forms of financial leverage, which may increase the risk of our investment portfolio.

-Our investment guidelines allow SILP to trade on margin and use other forms of financial leverage.
-SILP relies on prime brokers to extend leverage and such prime brokers may elect not to provide leverage to SILP.
-Fluctuations in the market value of our investment in SILP could have a disproportionately large effect in relation to our capital.
-Any event which may adversely affect the value of positions SILP holds could materially and adversely affect the net asset value of our investment portfolio and our results of operations.
+Our investment guidelines allow Solasglas to trade on margin and use other forms of financial leverage.
+Solasglas relies on prime brokers to extend leverage and such prime brokers may elect not to provide leverage to Solasglas.
+Fluctuations in the market value of our investment in Solasglas could have a disproportionately large effect in relation to our capital.
+Any event which may adversely affect the value of positions Solasglas holds could materially and adversely affect the net asset value of our investment portfolio and our results of operations.

-SILP may transact in derivatives trading, which may increase the risks associated with our investment portfolio.
+Solasglas may transact in derivatives trading, which may increase the risks associated with our investment portfolio.

 Derivative instruments, or derivatives, include futures, options, swaps, structured securities, and other instruments and contracts that derive their value from one or more underlying securities, financial benchmarks, currencies, commodities, or indices.
 There are a number of risks associated with derivatives trading.
 Because many derivatives are leveraged, a relatively small adverse market movement may result in a substantial loss and may expose us to a loss exceeding the original amount invested.
-Derivatives may also expose SILP, and correspondingly, our investment portfolio, to liquidity risk as there may not be a liquid market within which to close or dispose of outstanding derivative contracts.
-The counterparty risk lies with each party with whom SILP contracts for the purpose of making derivative investments.
-In the event of the counterparty's default, SILP will generally only rank as an unsecured creditor and risk the loss of all or a portion of the amounts SILP is contractually entitled to receive.
+Derivatives may also expose Solasglas, and correspondingly, our investment portfolio, to liquidity risk as there may not be a liquid market within which to close or dispose of outstanding derivative contracts.
+The counterparty risk lies with each party with whom Solasglas contracts for the purpose of making derivative investments.
+In the event of the counterparty's default, Solasglas will generally only rank as an unsecured creditor and risk the loss of all or a portion of the amounts Solasglas is contractually entitled to receive.